ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 {::P3}  $X$ is speaking $L_{X}$ and $Y$ is speaking $L_{Y}$ {::C}  Therefore, the dispute between $X$ and $Y$ is merely verbal

+Of course $X$ and $Y$ are not really disputing only one sentence $D$, but infinitely many sentences.
+For example, for any agreed sentence $S$, there will be a disagreement for $S \land D$.
+But as long as we can find equivalence for any disputed sentence, then